zevv/npeg/README.md

 ### Backreferences

 Backreferences allow NPeg to match an exact string that matched earlier in the grammar.
-This can be useful to match repetitions of the same word, or for example to match here-documents in programming languages.
+This can be useful to match repetitions of the same word, or for example to match so called here-documents in programming languages.

-For this, NPeg offers the following two patterns:
+For this, NPeg offers the `R` operator with the following two uses:

-* The `Ref("tag", P)` pattern creates a named reference which can be matched later in the grammar.
+* The `R(name, P)` pattern creates a named reference for pattern `P` which can be refered to by name in other places in the grammar.

-* The pattern `Backref("tag")` matches the contents of the named reference that earlier been stored by the `Ref()` pattern.
+* The pattern `R(name)` matches the contents of the named reference that earlier been stored with `R(name, P)` pattern.

 For example, the following rule will match only a string which will have the same character in the first and last position:

 ```
-patt Ref("c", 1) * *(1 - Backref("c")) * Backref("c") * !1
+patt R("c", 1) * *(1 - R("c")) * R("c") * !1
 ```

-The first part of the rule `Ref(" ", 1)` will match any character, and store this in the named reference `c`.
+The first part of the rule `R("c", 1)` will match any character, and store this in the named reference `c`.
 The second part will match a sequence of zero or more characters that do not match reference `c`, followed by reference `c`.